stormpython/stormpython.github.io/_posts/2014-02-14-transitioning-to-industry-with-insight.md

 educational institution than my college.
 Even after college, I worked in a molecular lab studying fluorescent proteins and at a pharmaceutical company purifying proteins for medicinal purposes.
 After 3 years of working, I decided to go to grad school to earn a PhD in Behavioral Ecology.
 My research focused on <a href="{{ site.url }}/nestmate-recognition">nestmate recognition</a> in ants.
 In all that time, I hadn't taken one computer science or programming course.
-I had only dabbled with Python and programmed in R, an open source statistical programming language used by many poor undergraduate, graduate, and post-doctoral students.
+I had only dabbled with Python and programmed in <a href="http://www.r-project.org/">R</a>, an open source statistical programming language used by many poor undergraduate, graduate, and post-doctoral students.

 I didn't quite have the skill set of a data scientist.
 So what changed?